Kenosha Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 To apply during the opening period, applicants were required to complete the online application.

-1,500 applicants were placed on the waiting list by random lottery, by order of preferences.
+1,500 applicants were placed on the waiting list by random lottery, weighed by order of preferences.

-As of the most recent VMS report, Kenosha Housing Authority manages 1,072 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Kenosha Housing Authority manages 1,079 active Housing Choice Vouchers.

 |Standard||Homeownership||Family Unification||Tenant Protection||Ported Out||VASH||Non-Elderly Disabled|